Skip to main content

 });

-Drizzle gives you more control over database-specific features, which is valuable when you want to leverage PostgreSQL's JSONB or MySQL's specific optimizations.
+Drizzle gives you more control over database-specific features, which is valuable when you want to take full advantage of PostgreSQL's JSONB or MySQL's specific optimizations.

 When to Use PostgreSQL